 MUST satellite research lab, 311 Piet Retief Crescent, Sandbaai, Hermanus

-We have concluded recruitment for postgraduate candidates in 2025.
-However, we are always open to considering exceptional students.
+We are currently recruiting postgraduate candidates for the 2026 academic year.
 Please feel free to reach out if you would like to be considered.